-is the amount the average low-income family spends on groceries during summer months.
+of households of color with children were affected by food insecurity in 2021 is the amount the average low-income family spends on groceries during summer months.

-211,000 children in our region don't have consistent access to nutritious meals.
+247,000 children and young adults in our region don't have consistent access to nutritious meals.
 Children who are experiencing hunger come from every race, religion, and age group.